-Some of the mechanisms that are being considered and already adopted by operators include sharing of network infrastructure to reduce costs, virtualization of core servers running in data centers as a way of supporting their load-aware elastic dimensioning, and dynamic energy policies to reduce monthly electricity bills.
-However, this has proven to be tough to put into practice, and not enough.
-Indeed, it is not easy to deploy new mechanisms in a running operational network due to the high dependence on proprietary (and sometimes obscure) protocols and interfaces, which are complex to manage and often require configuring multiple devices in a decentralized way.
+Some of the mechanisms that are being considered and already adopted by operators include: sharing of network infrastructure to reduce costs, virtualization of core servers running in data centers as a way of supporting their loadaware elastic dimensioning, and dynamic energy policies to reduce the monthly electricity bill.
+However, this has proved to be tough to put in practice, and not enough.
+Indeed, it is not easy to deploy new mechanisms in a running operational network due to the high dependency on proprietary (and sometime obscure) protocols and interfaces, which are complex to manage and often require configuring multiple devices in a decentralized way.

 Building on the revolutionary forward thinking in computer networking, software defined networking (SDN) is currently being considered as an alternative to classic distributed approaches based on highly specialized hardware executing standardized protocols.
-Until now, most of the key use cases used to present the benefits of the SDN paradigm have been limited to wired environments (e.g., Google uses SDN in its data centers [3]).
+Up to now, most of the key use cases used to present the benefits of the SDN paradigm have been limited to wired environments (e.g., Google uses SDN in its datacenters [3]).

 In this article we analyze the potential of applying the SDN paradigm to mobile wireless networks.
 First, we identify use cases where a wireless SDN approach could bring additional benefits.
-Then we derive the main characteristics of a wireless SDN mobile operator's architecture, paying special attention to the main functions and interfaces.
-In order to illustrate the operation of the proposed mobile wireless SDN framework, we introduce the high-level interactions required between the defined functions to support an example use case of interest to operators.
-We finish this article with a review of current standardization efforts and trends in this arena, and then elaborate on the need for specific actions toward
+Then, we derive the main characteristics of a wireless SDN mobile operator's architecture, paying special attention to the main functions and interfaces.
+In order to illustrate the operation of the proposed mobile wireless SDN framework, we introduce the high-level interactions required between the defined functions to support an example use case of interest for operators.
+We finish this article with a review of current standardization efforts and trends in this arena, and we then elaborate on the need for specific actions towards the standardization of what we call Software Defined Wireless Networking (SDWN).